Enrique Priego Oropeza: Priego–López Conflict

-Based on this article, on December 31, 2000, the PRI parliamentary group of the 56th Legislature (which stopped the same day) appointed the unlicensed Federal Deputy, Enrique Priego Oropeza, as acting governor.
+Based on this article, on December 31, 2000, the PRI parliamentary group of the 56th Legislature (which stopped the same day) appointed the unlicensed federal deputy, Enrique Priego Oropeza of Tabasco's 2nd district, as acting governor.
 This action was described as legislative rashness by the PRD.

-The PRD contested the nomination, arguing that on December 31 of 2000 there was no total lack of governor as Roberto Madrazo he was still in office and, in any case, that it should be the 57th Legislature, itself coming into office on January 1 of 2001 (same day as the proposed new governor), that appoint the Acting Governor.
+The PRD contested the nomination, arguing that on December 31, 2000, there was no total lack of governor as Roberto Madrazo he was still in office and, in any case, that it should be the 57th Legislature, itself coming into office on January 1, 2001 (the same day as the proposed new governor), that appointed the acting fovernor.

-Under this argument, legislators from the PRD, PAN, PT and two members of the PRI appointed by then Secretary General of the PRI, Adam Augusto López Hernández, as acting governor, thus creating an unprecedented post-election conflict in the state and the country had two governors in one office in a state.
+Under this argument, legislators from the PRD, PAN, PT and two members of the PRI appointed by then General Secretary of the PRI, Adán Augusto López Hernández, as acting governor, thus creating an unprecedented post-election conflict in the state and the country had two governors in one office in a state.

-After several negotiations and political wrangling, the conflicting parties came to an agreement and Enrique Priego Oropeza assumed the interim presidency and called for new elections to occur on 5 August 2001.
+After several negotiations and political wrangling, the conflicting parties came to an agreement and Enrique Priego Oropeza assumed the interim governorship and called for fresh elections on 5 August 2001.